 - Maroon Bells, Aspen.
 It is so popular there that you must get reservations to enter at all times of day.
-The primary way of getting in between 8AM to 5PM you must take a bus to get there.
+The primary way of getting in between 8AM to 5PM is via bus during the limited months when it is open.
 The bus might be so full that you have no place to sit cause a dog is in the seat next to you.
 If you want to skip the bus there is still a cost but then you also have the parking concerns and reservations to drive into the location.
-In the off season you might not be able to get in due to regulated traffic.
 In the winter you must snowmobile in but you may not be able to access it due to avalanche danger.
 Regarding the location imagine all those photos you see of it.
 Now imagine yourself a couple feet from the people taking the photo you saw online.
 Having been there in the morning we have literally counted 150 people lining the shore for sunrise.
-All that may however be out the window as of 2018 for something worse – Maroon Lake being roped off.
-We noticed less people there but all the roping off of the lake will do is keep people more condensed making it a place where you have a fence through your body as you propose next to someone.
-Realistically you just need to target a time when the bus isn’t running, the sun is up, and the road to getting there is open.
+All that may however be out the window as of 2018 for something worse – Maroon Lake and the field being roped off meaning you must stay on the trail.
+No one seems to know this and all this does is keep people more condensed making it a place where you have a fence through your body as you propose next to someone.
+Realistically you just need to target a time when the bus isn’t running, the sun is up, and the road is open.
 October is generally the month when this occurs but as of 2020 the location shifted toward 100% reservations to enter.
 It is an epically gorgeous mountain location.
 If you saw photos of the perfect light with yellow aspen leaves, a touch of snow, and a perfect lake water level know that is literally a once every year type chance that passes in minutes.
 Here is our work at the Maroon Bells.
 If you are seeking this place in the winter (November to May) know you cannot get there without some kind of alternate transportation like a snowmobile.